top of page

 John North Willys, Charles Yale Knight

-In 1927, the Willys-Overland car range saw a groundbreaking addition with the introduction of the Type 56, a luxurious sedan featuring a six-cylinder Silent Knight engine equipped with a rectifier.
-Willys, an early American manufacturer, had integrated the Knight engine into its lineup since 1914.
-This innovative step was aimed at addressing the sleeve-valve engine's notoriety for excessive oil consumption, a trait often associated with Silent Knight engines that left a distinctive trail of blue smoke.
+In 1927, the Willys-Overland Motors saw a groundbreaking addition with the introduction of the Type 56, a luxurious sedan featuring a six-cylinder Silent Knight sleeve-valve engine equipped with a rectifier.
+Willys, an early American manufacturer, had used the Knight engine in its lineup since 1914.
+However, the innovative step of adding a rectifier was aimed at addressing the sleeve-valve engine's notoriety for excessive oil consumption that resulted in a distinctive trail of blue smoke.

 Willys-Knight ingeniously tackled the oil consumption issue by directing excess oil through openings in the cylinder wall near the exhaust port.
 The resulting mixture of oil and gasoline was then channeled to the rectifier, where distillation occurred in a chamber heated by exhaust gas.
 This unique process allowed the return of oil to the crankcase, while expelling gasoline fumes through the exhaust pipe.
 Despite its clever and effective design, the rectifier was not incorporated into engines used in Europe.